auth0/docs/articles/tutorials/building-multi-tenant-saas-applications-with-azure-active-directory.md

 description: How to build a multi-tenant SaaS application with Azure AD and Auth0.
 ---

-# Building multi-tenant, SaaS applications with Azure AD and Auth0
+# Multi-tenant SaaS applications with Azure AD and Auth0

-Azure AD is often used as a user directory for Office 365, Intune, Dynamics CRM and applications you're building for the users in your organization.
+Azure AD is often used as a user directory for Office 365, Intune, Dynamics CRM and internal applications.

 ![](/media/articles/scenarios/multi-tenant-saas-azure-ad/azure-ad-mt-single-tenant-example.png)

-In that case the users in your organization's directory (contoso.onmicrosoft.com) will be able to access the applications you registered in your directory (Contoso Intranet and Office 365).
-This is how the [standard integration with Auth0 works](/waad-clientid), you'll create an application in Azure AD that points to Auth0 after which you can create it as an Azure AD Connection in the dashboard.
+In this case the users in your organization's directory (contoso.onmicrosoft.com) will be able to access the applications you registered in your directory (Contoso Intranet and Office 365).
+This is how the [standard integration with Auth0 works](/waad-clientid), you'll create an application in Azure AD that points to Auth0 after which you can create it as an [Azure AD connection in the dashboard](${manage_url}
+/#/connections/enterprise).

 A more advanced concept in Azure AD is the support for multi-tenant applications.
 This is where your directory can define an application (typically a SaaS application) which can be used by other directories (your customers).

 ![](/media/articles/scenarios/multi-tenant-saas-azure-ad/azure-ad-multi-tenant-example.png)

 In this example Fabrikam Corporation is an ISV hosting a Timesheet SaaS applications.
-They have been using Auth0 to make sure customers can login with their Facebook, Google, LinkedIn, ... accounts.
+They have been using Auth0 to make sure customers can login with their Facebook, Google, LinkedIn and other accounts.
 But now they want to extend this support and provide SSO to organizations which are using Azure AD (or Office 365).
 For Fabrikam Corporation this can be a great way to attract new customers because they can offer SSO to thousands of companies already using Azure AD/Office 365 in just a few clicks.

 Contoso is one of their new customers which have signed up with their Azure AD.
 Users in this directory will now have SSO to Fabrikam's Timesheet SaaS and will be able to use their existing Contoso credentials after going through a simple consent flow.